deitch/activator/README.md

 app.post("/users",createUser,activator.createActivate);
 ````

+activator assumes that the new user ID will be on the request in `req.userid` or `req.user.id`.
+If one of those is not available, it will send a `500` error.

 When done, activator will send a `201` response code and a response body whose text content is the URL to be used to activate.

 #### Complete an activation